-Advice for the travelling public can be found on our fitfortravel website.
+View advice for the travelling public on our fitfortravel website.

-Specific advice on Zika virus prevention and management and county-by country advice for health professionals advising travellers can be found on our TRAVAX website.
+Specific advice on Zika virus prevention and management and county-by country advice for health professionals advising travellers on TRAVAX.

 Travellers who develop illness during travel should seek medical attention at their destination.